technomancy/leiningen/doc/PLUGINS.md

-Inspired by clojure.test's fixtures functionality, hooks are functions which wrap other functions (often tasks) and may alter their behaviour by using binding, altering the return value, only running the function conditionally, etc. The `add-hook` function takes a var of the task it's meant to apply to and a function to perform the wrapping:
+Inspired by clojure.test's fixtures functionality, hooks are functions which wrap other functions (often tasks) and may alter their behaviour by binding other vars, altering the return value, only running the function conditionally, etc. The `add-hook` function takes a var of the task it's meant to apply to and a function to perform the wrapping: